Frequently asked questions

 Yes.
 You can withdraw your complaint in person, by phone or in writing.
 However, you should be aware that withdrawing your complaint does not prevent the Commission from taking action on matters raised in your complaint on its own accord.

 Can I be sued for making a complaint?

-No. You are fully within your rights to make a complaint to the Commission.
+You are fully within your rights to make a complaint to the Commission.
 You have an absolute defence to any defamation action that might be threatened or taken against you provided that you made your complaint genuinely and in good faith.

-Am I free to change solicitor?
+Am I free to change practitioner?

 Yes.
 You are free to change legal practitioner at any time, regardless of whether a complaint has been made against him or her.
-However, first consider whether changing solicitor at this stage of your legal proceedings is in your best interests.
+However, first consider whether changing practitioner at this stage of your legal proceedings is in your best interests.